Autocollimator – Working Principle, Types, Diagram, Advantages

 1. Visual Autocollimator

 In visual autocollimator, the angle of tilt of the reflecting surface is measured by viewing a graduated scale through an eyepiece.
 As the focal length of the visual autocollimator increases, the angular resolution increases and the field of view decreases.
+Visual autocollimators can also measure multiple surfaces simultaneously, making them perfect for alignment tasks like checking the parallelism of optical components.

 2. Digital Autocollimator